 Dr. Loda’s first RO1 aimed at the identification of de-ubiquitinating enzymes expressed in prostate cancer and their targets.
 As mentioned above, we discovered that USP2a binds to and stabilizes fatty acid synthase (FASN) by preventing its degradation.
 We demonstrated that USP2a behaves as an oncogene in prostate cancer and that it enhances c-Myc expression via the modulation of specific subsets of microRNAs.
 We discovered that USP2a localizes to early endosomes antagonizing EGFR endocytosis.
 This could be exploited therapeutically in cancers over-expressing EGFR

 We have been interested in the dissection of the pathways leading to altered cell cycle regulation in human solid tumors.
 We were the first to discover a tumor-specific proteolytic mechanism targeting p27 in colon tumors and establishing the loss of this cyclin-dependent kinase inhibitor as a powerful prognostic maker in many human cancers.
 More recently, we discovered a novel metabolic (“lipogenic”) G2/M checkpoint that can be exploited therapeutically.
 We showed that the inhibition of fatty acid synthesis arrested the cells at G2/M despite the presence of abundant fatty acids in the media.
 Our results suggest that de novo lipogenesis is essential for cell cycle completion.

 Methods in molecular pathology to classify prostate cancer

-In collaboration with colleagues at both DFCI and the Harvard School of Public Health, the lab is at the forefront of molecular pathology in prostate cancer.
+In collaboration with colleagues at both DFCI and the Harvard T.H.
+Chan School of Public Health, the Loda Lab is at the forefront of molecular pathology in prostate cancer.
 Through the study of human tumors, transgenic mice, cell lines, and genomics, our overarching aim is to identify the key mediators of prostate cancer.